 What to Wear | Sightseeing

 You can pack much lighter for sightseeing as chances are you’ll be out during the day with higher temperatures.
 Bring thicker pants like jeans along with closed-toed shoes or boots to avoid cold feet or to expose feet to snow.
-A t-shirt with long sleeves and a jacket or sweater should be sufficient in keeping you warm.
+A shirt with long sleeves and a jacket or sweater should be sufficient to keep you warm.

 While the weather is often cloudy in February, there are still sunny days.
 Bring a cap to wear on days like this to avoid too much sun exposure.

 In February, winter hiking in Grand Canyon requires a long list of items to wear as you’ll need to be prepared for significant temperature variations.

 Morning: Early morning and after the sun has set, you’ll need a thick jacket, hat, gloves, and potentially even a scarf.
 Of course, you will need thick pants/multiple layers of pants and hiking boots as well.